stormchaserroleplaying/stormchaserRPG/Talents/Fighter/PsionicWarrior/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Unbreakable and 11 Other Fighter Talents
 *Your ability to move creatures and objects with your mind is matched by few.*

-You can cast the *Telekinesis* spell, requiring no components, and your spellcasting ability for the spell is Intelligence.
-On each of your turns while you concentrate on the spell, including the turn when you cast it, you can make one attack with a weapon as a free action.
+You can cast the [*Telekinesis*](https://stormchaserroleplaying.com/stormchaserRPG/Spells/5/Transmutation/#Telekinesis) spell, requiring no components, and your spellcasting ability for the spell is Intelligence.
+When you initially cast the spell and spend an action to [Sustain](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/Casting/Duration/#Sustaining-Spells) it afterwards, you can [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) once with a weapon as a free action.

 Once you cast the spell with this feature, you can't do so again until you finish a long rest, unless you expend a Psionic Energy die to cast it again.